Organising Team Members

 Dr Ayar Ata is a freelance researcher and linguist working for Ministry of Justice in London.
-Ayar is an active member of Sustainability Research Group at London South Bank University and a member of imix-global dialogue based in London promoting positive communications on migration and refugee issues in Britain, and he is also serving as ExCom member of International Association for the Study of Forced Migration (IASFM).
+He joined the Working Group for Archiving and Documentation of History of Forced Migration and Refugees in July 2018.
+Ayar is an active member of Sustainability Research Group at London South Bank University and a member of imix-global dialogue based in London promoting positive communications on migration and refugee issues in Britain, and he is also serving as ExCom member of International Association for the Study of Forced Migration.
 He serves the Working Group as a blog commissioning author.

 Ayar, has first-hand refugee experience and settled in London in the beginning of the 1990s.
 Now describes himself a Kurdish Londoner and Ayar believes his formal and most informative steps towards his integration or active citizenship in London began when he completed his undergraduate study at SOAS, University of London in 1997.
 Ayar studied further and completed his postgraduate studies in social policy at Middlesex University in 2000 and later he studied forced migration and international human rights at University of East London (UEL) in 2009.
 Ayar was inspired by his experience at UEL and continued his dream study and gained his PhD in the same field at London South Bank University in April 2017.

 His PhD research is on transnational migration, integration, and identity: a study of Kurdish diaspora in London analyses the notion of history, cultural identity and the idea of home and belonging by considering how the Kurds view their own history (the past) and how they relate (at present) within their new home, that is London.
 In other words an analytical attempt has been made to understand a shifting position of the Kurds from victims in the region to active citizens in London or Kurdish Londoners.